SAP-samples/partner-reference-application/Tutorials/20-Multi-Tenancy-BillOfMaterials.md

 ## Subaccounts
 The example setup serves four sample customers:
--	*Andina Publications*: A well-established publishing house using SAP S/4HANA Cloud enterprise projects to run poetry slam events.
+-	*Gourmet Poetry*: A renowned food magazine known for its exquisite taste and celebration of culinary arts using SAP Cloud ERP enterprise projects to run poetry slam events that blend the art of spoken word with gourmet food experiences.
 -	*OEC computers*: A company whose employees frequently come together for poetry slams with a great buffet and all-you-can-eat mousse au chocolat.
 -	*Almika Events Cleveland*: An event agency that plans events using SAP Business ByDesign as their ERP solution.
--	*Invictus Live Events*: A small poet startup without any ERP solution yet (but a promising ERP prospect if they stay on their exciting growth journey).
+-	*Andina Live Events*: A small poet startup without any ERP solution yet (but a promising ERP prospect if they stay on their exciting growth journey).

 > Note: The ERP integration will be done in a later step.